j-blue-arz/labyrinth/documentation/ADRs/adr-014-computer-opponent.md

 Is it possible to get rid of one of the references in the structure of Players, Games, Pieces and Boards?
 The list of Player in Game is required because the Game's interface uses player IDs.
 The Player needs a reference to the Board because the ComputerPlayer needs it to compute actions.
 The reference of a Player to a Piece could be eliminated by sharing an ID, but this introduces just another way of representing an existing dependency.

 ## Decision
 I will alter the service method with which to add players, and include a parameter to decide if the player is human or not.
-The web-client will have options to add computer players, or (at most once) add himself as a player.
-The latter is no longer an automatism.
+Another parameter defines if the added player should be alone.
+If not, a second player is automatically added if the game was empty before.

 The Game currently only has player IDs.
 I will encapsulate these in a Player class.
 Each player will have a reference to the Board he is currently playing, and to its Piece on the Board.
 The Turn logic uses the new Player objects instead of IDs.
 It informs a Player when it is his turn to play.
 The Game will create the Players, but the Service Layer passes the class to instantiate to the Game.
 The game calls the constructor with an ID.
 This is good enough as long as there is no need for a globally unique player ID.